smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 ## In progress (December 2017/January 2018):

 * Extend PouchDB to base layer [probably will defer as not needed yet]
-* Sort popups in data viewer and diease maps [need to discuss]
+* Sort popups in data viewer and disease maps [need to discuss]

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].